Hundreds of military veterans seek and find services at annual Stand Down

 Providers included Community Action Partnership of Kern; the Mission of Kern County; Bank of America; Bakersfield National Cemetery; Kern County Library; Narcotics Anonymous; American Legion ... the list was long.

-Elected officials, including Assemblyman Rudy Salas, D-Bakersfield, and Rep. Kevin McCarthy, R-Bakersfield, also had representatives at Thursday’s event.
+Elected officials, including Assemblyman Rudy Salas, D-Bakersfield, and Rep. Kevin McCarthy, R-Bakersfield, also had representatives at the event.

 At the American Red Cross booth, volunteer Rich McGee and several others were handing out what they call comfort kits.
 Virtually identical to what they give to families burned out of their homes following residential fires, the kits contain a toothbrush and toothpaste, shaving kits, lotion, lip balm, shampoo and other items.